With that, do you want to just launch us off by reading your email?

 And then one of the kids, maybe both, but probably one of the kids is going to be lying.

-You sit down with your kid and you say, We no, no, no, no, no, this is not going to happen.
+You sit down with your kid and you say, we know, no, no, no, no, this is not going to happen.

 You are not going to lie to me.

-That makes me more angry than I could probably express to you.
+That makes me more angry than I can probably express to you.

 And I cannot have as strong a relationship with someone who lies to me as I can with someone who tells me the truth.